rackerlabs/support-how-to/content/managed-operations/oracle-business-intelligence-enterprise-edition-tips.md

 ### Customize the OBIEE 11g Analytics logo

-After the completion of the OBIEE installation, you can see the Oracle logo on the OBIEE Analytics Home page as well as on the Login page.
+After OBIEE finishes installing, you can see the Oracle logo on the OBIEE Analytics Home page as well as on the Login page.
 Administrators are often required to customize the OBIEE logo based on their application.
 The main advantage of this customization is that it personalizes the tool.
 The